lokjithp/Machine-Learning-Algorithms/README.md

 Hi there,

 These are various machine learning algorithms that are related to various supervised and unsupervised types of learning.
-These notebooks got few exercises from my lab sessions during my master's degree.
+These notebooks got the implementation of few algorithms that are widely used in the field of Machine Learning.

 K NEAREST NEIGHBORS: